cseanburns/geo-titles/manuscript/title-manuscript.md

-when article titles referenced Africa, we used the HDI for 'Sub-Saharan Africa', or when article titles referenced Europe, we used the HDI for 'Europe and Central Asia'
+when article titles referenced Africa, we used the HDI for 'Sub-Saharan Africa', or when article titles referenced Europe, we used the HDI for 'Europe and Central Asia'.
 When multiple place names appeared in the title (*n* = 89), regardless if the place names were regional or country level, we averaged the HDI scores.
+Some articles had titles with nation names that do not have an HDI.
+These were marked as NA in the HDI variable.

+The HDI summarizes three indices: a life expectancy index, an education index, and
+GINI index for measuring income inequality.
-The UN classifies HDI scores into four categories: very high (\>= 0.8), high (\>= 0.7), medium (\>= 0.55),
+These indexes are simplified to a composite score across four categories: very high (\>= 0.8), high (\>= 0.7), medium (\>= 0.55),